Axonometric waterfront urban masterplan with nine courtyard blocks and landscaped public spaces and rooftop amenities.

 A Model for Climate-Resilient Urbanism

-Rather than a one-off intervention, Sandhu’s thesis envisions a repeatable prototype—a toolkit for cities worldwide on the frontlines of climate change.
+Rather than a one-off intervention, the thesis envisions a repeatable prototype—a toolkit for cities worldwide on the frontlines of climate change.
 By transforming at-risk land into an asset, the scheme offers a viable alternative to displacement or ever-escalating defences, positioning flood adaptation as an opportunity to add housing, public space, and ecological value simultaneously.

 The flexibility of the floating structures allows for future expansion and reconfiguration, adapting to demographic and environmental shifts.
 Meanwhile, the community’s embeddedness in local economies—incorporating workspace pods, floating markets, and educational hubs—bolsters its long-term viability.